Malemow/Note/README.md

 I am a software engineer with strong expertise in frontend development and solid experience in full-stack and infrastructure engineering.
 My work focuses on building modern web applications with Vue/Nuxt and Laravel/Gin, while also designing and operating reliable home-lab and server environments.

-This repository documents my personal development setup, tooling, and IT architecture for long-term maintenance and knowledge sharing.
+This repository (**Malemow/Note**) serves as my personal knowledge base and long-term documentation for development, infrastructure, and operations.

 I am also an avid gamer, with a strong passion for the *Monster Hunter* series.